-The traditional fee-for-service payment model rewards the isolated efforts of providers.
+Traditional fee-for-service payment rewards the isolated efforts of providers.
 But patient outcomes are not maximized by individual effort.
 They are maximized by team effort.
 In accountable care systems, providers must coordinate their efforts to improve health outcomes and contain costs.
 Systems must transform both clinical operations and clinical culture to achieve success.
 One proven strategy for developing a new provider culture is to create a Practice Transformation Collaborative.

 What is a Collaborative?

 A Practice Transformation Collaborative is a longitudinal and interactive learning program that helps healthcare providers understand and use the tools of quality improvement.
 It brings together physicians and key clinical team members to learn practice management and quality improvement principles.
-It focuses on specific quality metrics and the best evidence-based means to reach them.
+It focuses them on specific quality metrics and the best evidence-based means to reach them.
 Participants receive practical guidance on improving office efficiency and effectiveness.
 They share their experiences, receive peer support and learn best practices from one another.

-Used effectively, a Practice Transformation Collaborative can help providers within a clinically integrated system become adept at improving population health outcomes and simultaneously minimizing costs.
+Used effectively, a Practice Transformation Collaborative can help providers within a CI system become adept at improving population health outcomes and simultaneously minimizing costs.
 Well-designed collaboratives share six key elements:

 Devise ways to support providers between sessions.
 One option is to require participants to turn in monthly progress reports on their projects.
 This could be as simple as a one-page form for reporting accomplishments and challenges.
 Monthly conference calls help keep participants focused on program goals.
 In addition, create a “tool kit” (patient education hand-outs, chronic disease management protocols, etc.) to support participants in their efforts.

 Executive Sponsorship is Critical